Tresor-Kasenda/rapids/docs/model.md

 3. **Add relationships as needed**: Don't overcomplicate your initial model
 4. **Use meaningful field names**: Be descriptive about the data the field holds
 5. **Document special relationships**: Add comments for complex relationships
+6. **Take advantage of PHP 8.2+ features**: Use readonly classes for data integrity
+7. **Use typed properties**: Always specify return types for clarity

 ## Conclusion

 RapidsModels transforms Laravel model creation from a multi-step process into a streamlined, interactive experience.
 By automating the creation of models, migrations, factories, and seeders with proper relationships, it significantly accelerates development while ensuring consistency across your application.

+With full support for all Laravel relationships and modern PHP 8.2+ features, RapidsModels provides a comprehensive solution for model creation and management in your Laravel projects.